guimCC/Reward-Optimisation-in-Semantic-Segmentation-CVC-Internship/Resources/rewardOptimisation.md

 ---

-# Reduction of variance
+# Reduction of Variance

 ![](Figures/high_variance.png)

 ---

-# Reduction of variance
+# Reduction of Variance

 - Method can suffer from **high variance** affecting the overall performance.
 - Some **variance reduction** techniques include: